Starbucks Cafe Mocha

 Use Hershey’s syrup, but for the best flavor, use an authentic chocolate sauce instead.
 Ghirardelli and Hollander make chocolate sauces that are especially good for cafe mochas.

-Regular sugar tends to make the whipped cream a little gritty, so you may want to use powdered or superfine sugar.
-As a bonus, powdered sugar contains cornstarch, which can help to stabilize the whipped cream and keep it from separating.
+Regular sugar can make whipped cream a little gritty, so you may want to use powdered or superfine sugar.
+As a bonus, powdered sugar contains cornstarch, which can help stabilize whipped cream and prevent separation.

 Ingredient Notes

-If you want to make the coffee treat more authentic and have no espresso maker, consider using an instant espresso such as Medaglia D’Oro Instant Espresso Coffee, or you can brew some extra strong coffee by switching to an espresso roast or increasing the amount of coffee you usually brew with.
+If you want to make the coffee treat more authentic and have no espresso maker, consider using an instant espresso, such as Medaglia D’Oro Instant Espresso Coffee, or you can brew some extra-strong coffee by switching to an espresso roast or increasing the amount of coffee you usually brew.

 You can buy the same brand of mocha syrup Starbucks uses.
 The Fontana line is what Starbucks uses, but it only comes in a huge container: Fontana Semi-Sweet Chocolate Mocha Sauce.